Field Herping Regulations

 California's regulations regarding the taking of native California amphibians and reptiles are managed by the California Department of Fish and Wildlife (CDFW).
 California is a large state with a great diversity of habitats, and is home to approximately 80 different species and subspecies of native amphibians, and approximately 155 different species and subspecies of native reptiles.
 There are also an additional 22 recognized non-native herp species, or invasive herp species, that have made California their home.
 It is the sole responsibility of any individual who undertakes the activity of seeking out, capturing, collecting or handling these creatures, to understand and follow the laws of the State of California.

 California herp regulations are complex, and contain many special restrictions and instructions that, in many cases, are species specific.
 Many native California species are afforded total protection, and some are afforded protection only in specific geographical areas of the state, so it is crucial that these regulations are understood before venturing into the field.
-The current regulations are published as part of the 2016 - 2017 Freshwater Sport Fishing Regulations.
-Regulations regarding Amphibians can be found on page 20.
-Regulations regarding Reptiles can be found on pages 22 & 23.
+The current regulations are published as part of the 2019 - 2020 Freshwater Sport Fishing Regulations.

 Our friend Gary Nafis has gone to great lengths on his CaliforniaHerps.com website to break down and explain the California regulations as they apply to field herping in California.
 Gary has also assembled a list of the California species that do not appear on the "take" list in the current regulations handbook, which helps identify the species that may not be taken.

 Please understand that comments you have read here, and comments you will read at CaliforniaHerps.com regarding California State regulations, are not to be considered legal advice or completely accurate interpretations of the law.
 It is the sole responsibility of the individual to read the regulations, understand them, and abide by them.